ralvarep/ODL-OpenStack/README.md

 ~~~

-## Create example topologies in OpenStack
+## Example topologies in OpenStack